losizm/scamper/README.md

 ### Challenges and Credentials

 When working with authentication, you present a `Challenge` in the response and `Credentials` in the request.
-Each of these has an assigned scheme and either a token or a set of parameters.
+Each of these has an assigned scheme, which is associated with either a token or a set of parameters.

 ```scala
 import scamper.ImplicitConverters.stringToUri